 The recommendations of the German Corporate Governance Code were largely complied with in fiscal year 2022; any departures were explained in the Declaration of Conformity.
 The Supervisory Board and the Management Board issued the following joint Declaration of Conformity in accordance with section 161 of the Aktiengesetz (AktG – German Stock Corporation Act) on December 9, 2022:

-Since the Declaration of Conformity of December 10, 2020 to the time of this declaration INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version of December 16, 2019, ("Code") with the following exceptions and will comply with them in future with the following exceptions:
+Since the Declaration of Conformity of December 14, 2021, INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated December 16, 2019 ("DCGK 2019") and in the version dated April 28, 2022 ("DCGK 2022") which came into effect upon publication in the Federal Gazette on June 27, 2022, with the following exceptions and will continue to comply with them in the future with these exceptions.